Horacio Rodríguez Larreta

-Horacio Rodríguez Larreta ([oˈɾasjo roˈðɾiɣes laˈreta]; born 29 October 1965) is an Argentine economist, politician and the current Chief of Government of the City of Buenos Aires.
+Horacio Rodríguez-Larreta ([oˈɾasjo roˈðɾiɣes laˈreta]; born 29 October 1965) is an Argentine economist, politician and the former Chief of Government of the City of Buenos Aires.
 Larreta was re-elected in 2019 with almost 56% of the votes, becoming the first candidate to win a mayoral election in the first round since the adoption of Buenos Aires's autonomous constitution.
 He won in every comuna, except Comuna 4 and Comuna 8.

 Since 2019, he assumed the leadership of the Argentine opposition, Juntos por el Cambio.
-On February 2023, he announced his candidacy for the presidency in the 2023 general election.
+In February 2023, he announced his candidacy for the presidency in the 2023 general election.
+He competed against fellow PRO member Patricia Bullrich for the coalition's nomination but lost in the August 2023 primaries with 11% of the vote against Bullrich's 17%.

 Early life and education

-Larreta was born in Buenos Aires on 29 October 1965.
-On his father's side, Rodríguez Larreta is of Basque descent; his ancestors were a wealthy landowning family from Gipuzkoa.
-His father, Horacio Rodríguez Larreta (1934–2004) was a prominent member of the Integration and Development Movement and chairman of Racing Club, while his great-uncle, the namesake Horacio Rodríguez Larreta (1871–1935) was Attorney General of Argentina during the presidency of Marcelo Torcuato de Alvear.
+Rodríguez-Larreta was born in Buenos Aires on 29 October 1965.
+On his father's side, Rodríguez-Larreta is of Basque descent; his ancestors were a wealthy landowning family from Gipuzkoa.
+His father, Horacio Rodríguez-Larreta (1934–2004) was a prominent member of the Integration and Development Movement and chairman of Racing Club, while his great-uncle, the namesake Horacio Rodríguez Larreta (1871–1935) was Attorney General of Argentina during the presidency of Marcelo Torcuato de Alvear.

-Rodríguez Larreta is also descended from the Leloir family, a wealthy family of French Argentines who once owned the lands that are now Parque Leloir, in Ituzaingó, Buenos Aires, and the Unzué family (through Mariano Unzué), former owners of the now-demolished Palacio Unzué.
+Rodríguez-Larreta is also descended from the Leloir family, a wealthy family of French Argentines who once owned the lands that are now Parque Leloir, in Ituzaingó, Buenos Aires, and the Unzué family (through Mariano Unzué), former owners of the now-demolished Palacio Unzué.
 He finished high school at the Escuela Argentina Modelo, and graduated with a degree in economics at the University of Buenos Aires in 1988 and obtained a Master in Business Administration in Harvard Business School.
 He returned to Argentina in 1993.

 Early political career

-Rodríguez Larreta's political career began in the Justicialist Party.
+Rodríguez-Larreta's political career began in the Justicialist Party.
 In 1995, during the presidency of Carlos Menem, he was appointed director of the National Social Security Administration.
 In 1998 he moved to the Ministry of Social Development.
 He led the Comprehensive Medical Attention Program in 2000, during the presidency of Fernando de la Rúa.
-Rodríguez Larreta's administration is credited with improving the financial structure of the organization by imposing budget cuts.
+Rodríguez-Larreta's administration is credited with improving the financial structure of the organization by imposing budget cuts.

 Republican Proposal

 He helped Mauricio Macri to create the political party Commitment to Change, which would eventually become the Republican Proposal (PRO).
 Macri became Mayor of Buenos Aires and Larreta served as Chief of the Cabinet of Ministers for eight years.

-Larreta and Gabriela Michetti ran against each other in the primary elections of PRO Union, a center-right coalition in 2015, with Larreta ultimately winning the party's support for mayorship of Buenos Aires.
+Rodríguez-Larreta and Gabriela Michetti ran against each other in the primary elections of PRO Union, a center-right coalition in 2015, with Rodríguez-Larreta ely winning the party's support for mayorship of Buenos Aires.